rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 sweeping all the gravel and debris from the shoulder.

-Following dinner there was a candlelight vigil along the beach, which took me a little while to understand, since I had assumed there was going to be a bit more structure, and that one of the Sisters of Perpetual Indulgence were going to speak.
+Following dinner there was a candlelight vigil along the beach, which took me a little while to understand.
+I had assumed there was going to be a bit more structure, and that one of the Sisters of Perpetual Indulgence were going to speak.
+Instead it was complete silent.

 Before returning to my tent, I sat in some grass, stretched and marvelled at this, the last night in camp.